mbercx/softdev-101/docs/packages.md

 ??? warning "The `tree` command doesn't exist!"

-    You may not have `tree` installed on your system.
+    On Linux/macOS, you may need to install `tree` (`brew install tree` on macOS, or `apt install tree` on Ubuntu).
-    As you can see, it's a neat way to see the contents of a directory, but it's not necessary for the tutorial.
+    On Windows, `tree` is built-in but shows output in a different format.
-    Feel free to install it if you like it though!
+    The `tree` command is a neat way to visualize directory structure, but it's not necessary for the tutorial.

 Let's go over the various directories and files: